Waggle dancing

 And because, as a 2020 study found, if we continue eating and producing food the way we do—even if we immediately halted all fossil fuel emissions—we would still overshoot 1.5°C by 2050 and 2°C by 2100 on food emissions alone.

 At present, our food systems, including the production, processing, transport, and consumption of food, are responsible for a third of the world’s total greenhouse gas emissions.
 Putting this into perspective: the aviation sector emits just over 2 percent of the world’s total emissions.
-(Presumably, this figure already includes the transport of food.)

 More importantly, we have to think beyond emissions.
-Our food systems also uses a disproportionate amount of land and water, which is worrying as the world’s population—projected to reach 10.9 billion by 2100 from, now, 8 billion—grows.
+Our food systems also use a disproportionate amount of land and water, which is worrying as the world’s population—projected to reach 10.9 billion by 2100 from, now, 8 billion—grows.

 Agriculture already takes up half the world’s habitable surface, while forests make up 37 percent.
-Of all this farm land, 87 percent is used for food; the rest, biofuels, textile crops, and other non-food uses.
+Of all this farmland, 87 percent is used for food; the rest, biofuels, textile crops, and other non-food uses.

 Agriculture is also the leading driver of both forest loss and biodiversity loss globally, causing 90 percent of deforestation and threatening the existence of 86 percent of endangered species.
 Consider this: 60 percent of all the world’s mammals are livestock, and just 4 percent are wildlife (36 percent are human).